Acaciella angustissima: Cultivation

-Since Acaciella angustissima is a shrub, it propagates (spreads) through its seeds or clippings.
-The seeds come from all the pods that the Acaciella angustissima grows each year, and the clippings should be taken from a somewhat hard branch, to better support themselves when transplanted.
+Since A. angustissima is a shrub, it propagates (spreads) through its seeds or clippings.
+The clippings should be taken from a somewhat hard branch, to better support themselves when transplanted.
 Acaciella angustissima should be planted in March or April in soil that has good drainage and is more on the acidic side on the pH scale.
 To be most effectively utilized it should be used to prevent erosion, since it has such a large root system.
 This is also one of its downfalls, since when it is intercropped with other species its roots can be a major competitor for vital nutrients.
 Luckily its fallen leaves can provide enough N, K, and P to keep smaller nearby plants healthy, and provide some shade at the same time.
 Acaciella angustissima is self-sustaining and does not need fertilizer, but has been found to respond well to fertilizer when added.
 However, the plant has a large water requirement.
-It requires a minimum "rain fall" of 700 mm but can handle up to a maximum of 3 000 mm.
+It requires a minimum rain fall of 700 mm but can handle up to 3,000 mm.

+Toxicity

+A. angustissima contains roughly 10% tannins, which is the plant's natural defense mechanism.
+The taste created by the tannins is not usually welcomed, and the compound itself negatively affects livestock digestive systems.